hololinked-dev/docs/docs/design/zmq.md

     ProtocolHandler-->>Client: Forward Event (Pub, protocol specific)
 ```

-In a certain way, this is definitely a protocol-to-protocol transfer of request and response, with a minor difference that ZMQ handles this over its `INPROC` transport over threads & shared memory, which is significantly more efficient than TCP-to-TCP communication.
+In a certain way, this is definitely a protocol-to-protocol transfer of request and response, with a minor difference that ZMQ handles this over its `INPROC` transport over threads & shared memory, which is significantly more efficient than TCP-to-TCP communication & adds very little overhead.

 The scheduling message is a simple JSON object, tailored to arbitrary serialization and ZMQ multipart messaging scheme: